-On Thursday, November 17th the Baker Ballroom was filled, with many attendees sitting on the floor due to the lack of seating.
-This attendance was instantly warranted when Wajahat Ali began talking.
+On Nov.
+7 the Baker Ballroom was filled, with many attendees sitting on the floor due to the lack of seating.

-Ali’s humor was equal to a stand up comic and his message resonated with everyone in the room.
-Humor was an important tool, especially when talking about such an issue as Islamaphobia.
+Ali’s humor was akin to a stand up comic, and his message resonated with everyone in the room.
+Humor served as an important tool when talking about such an issue as Islamaphobia.

-Ali’s witty humor as well as his serious undertones were vital for getting the message across.
-His message was this.
-In order to fight Islamaphobia in the US, more Americans need to meet and talk to Muslim people.
+Ali’s message was that in order to fight Islamaphobia in the United States, more Americans need to meet and talk to Muslim people.

-He stated, “60% of Americans don’t know a Muslim”.
+He stated that “60 percent of Americans don’t know a Muslim.”
 Ali used a lot of great statistics like this one to paint a picture of the cause of the divide between cultures.